Skip to main content

 Windmill has three editors (or products), all compatible, each independently functioning:

-2. The Flow Editor is a low-code builder that enables you to create workflows represented as directed acyclic graphs (DAGs), orchestrating the execution of steps across different workers while respecting dependency constraints.
+2. The Flow editor is a low-code builder that enables you to create workflows represented as directed acyclic graphs (DAGs), orchestrating the execution of steps across different workers while respecting dependency constraints.

-3. The App Editor is a tool for creating customized, user interfaces using a drag-and-drop editor, allowing you to build data-centric dashboards.
+3. The App editor is a tool for creating customized, user interfaces using a drag-and-drop editor, allowing you to build data-centric dashboards.

-These editors can be mixed together in Windmill, as scripts created in the Script Editor can be used as steps in flows built with the Flow Editor, and both scripts and flows can be integrated into apps created with the App Editor, providing a comprehensive platform for building internal tools, endpoints, and workflows.
+These editors can be mixed together in Windmill, as scripts created in the Script editor can be used as steps in flows built with the Flow editor, and both scripts and flows can be integrated into apps created with the App editor, providing a comprehensive platform for building internal tools, endpoints, and workflows.

 Click on each item to learn more.